On the modularity of reducible mod l Galois representations: Preliminaries on Eisenstein series

 \subsubsection{A useful Eisenstein series}

-In this paragraph we state some results about Eisenstein series that will be used in Sec.~\ref{s:modularitecyclotomique}.
+In this paragraph we state some results about Eisenstein series that will be used in Section \ref{s:modularitecyclotomique}.
 Let $N$ be a squarefree integer and $k$ be an even integer~$\ge4$.
-For each prime divisor~$p$ of~$N$, let $\delta_p\in\{1,p^{k-1}\}$.
-Put
+We denote by~\(\mathcal{E}_k(\Gamma_0(N))\) the space spanned by the Eisenstein series of weight~\(k\) and level~\(\Gamma_0(N)\).